De'Angelo Henderson

-De'Angelo Henderson Sr. (born November 24, 1992) is a former American football running back.
-He played college football at Coastal Carolina University where he set an NCAA Division 1 record for touchdowns in consecutive games at 35.
+De'Angelo Henderson Sr. (born November 24, 1992) is an American former professional football running back.
+He played college football at Coastal Carolina University where he set an NCAA Division I record for touchdowns in consecutive games at 35.

-Early years
+Early life

 Henderson attended and played high school football at Summerville High School for the Green Wave.

 College career

 Henderson attended and played college football at Coastal Carolina.
 In the 2013 season, he finished with 82 carries for 599 rushing yards and six rushing touchdowns.
 In the 2014 season, he finished with 234 carries for 1,534 rushing yards and 20 rushing touchdowns.
 In the 2015 season, he finished with 222 carries for 1,346 rushing yards and 16 rushing touchdowns.
 In his final collegiate season in 2016, he had 183 carries for 1,156 rushing yards and 16 rushing touchdowns.

 Professional career

 Denver Broncos

-Henderson was drafted by the Denver Broncos in the sixth round, 203rd overall, in the 2017 NFL Draft.
+Henderson was selected by the Denver Broncos in the sixth round, 203rd overall, in the 2017 NFL draft.
 He became the sixth Coastal Carolina Chanticleer to be drafted and the first since Lorenzo Taliaferro and Matt Hazel in 2014.
 On September 24, against the Buffalo Bills in Week 3, Henderson recorded the first carry of his NFL career, a one-yard rush.
 In the regular season finale against the Kansas City Chiefs, he scored his first career professional touchdown, a 29-yard reception from quarterback Paxton Lynch.
 In five games in the 2017 season, he finished with seven carries for 13 rushing yards to go along with two receptions for 36 receiving yards and a receiving touchdown.

 On September 1, 2018, Henderson was waived by the Broncos.